Researchers have sequenced the genome of an 11,000-year-old dog cancer, revealing its secrets and origin.

 Transmissible cancers are extremely rare in nature.
 Cancers, in humans and animals, arise when a single cell in the body acquires mutations that cause it to produce more copies of itself.
 Cancer cells often spread to different parts of the body in a process known as metastasis.
 However, it is very rare for cancer cells to leave the bodies of their original hosts and to spread to other individuals.
 Apart from the dog transmissible cancer, the only other known naturally occurring transmissible cancer is an aggressive transmissible facial cancer in Tasmanian devils that is spread by biting.

 “The genome of the transmissible dog cancer will help us to understand the processes that allow cancers to become transmissible,” says Professor Sir Mike Stratton, senior author and Director of the Sanger Institute.
-“Although transmissible cancers are very rare, we should be prepared in case such a disease emerged in humans or other animals.
+“Although transmissible cancers are very rare, we should be prepared in case such a disease emerges in humans or other animals.
 Furthermore, studying the evolution of this ancient cancer can help us to understand factors driving cancer evolution more generally.”

 This work was supported by the Wellcome Trust, the Kadoorie Charitable Foundation, and a L’Oreal-United Nations Educational, Scientific, and Cultural Organization for Women in Science Fellowship.